 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-Dave Trabert is the President of the Kansas Policy Institute and according to Sourcewatch is a member of ALEC’s Tax and Fiscal Policy Task Force and Barry Poulson and Jonathan Williams both from KPI, are also associated with the same ALEC task force.
+Dave Trabert is the President of the Kansas Policy Institute and, according to SourceWatch, is a member of ALEC’s Tax and Fiscal Policy Task Force and Barry Poulson and Jonathan Williams both from KPI, are also associated with the same ALEC task force.
 Poulson as an adviser and Williams on staff as the task force director.
 “ALEC has pushed for repealing the Affordable Care Act, has opposed Medicaid expansion, and has endorsed rolling back environmental regulations.
 Alec pushed the Trump administration to rescind federal findings that greenhouse gas emissions are harmful, a move that even ExxonMobil opposes.”

-The Kansas Policy Institute’s mission statement indicates “We engage citizens and policy makers with research and information to enact public policy solutions that protect the constitutional right to freedom of all Kansans, give them greater access to better educational opportunities, and allow them to keep more of what they earn.”
+The Kansas Policy Institute’s mission statement indicates, “We engage citizens and policymakers with research and information to enact public policy solutions that protect the constitutional right to freedom of all Kansans, give them greater access to better educational opportunities, and allow them to keep more of what they earn.”

-In review, KPI uses strong emotional language in their headlines such as “19 U.S. Senators promoting tyranny”.
-Kansas Policy Institute also utilizes credible right-center biased sources such as the Washington Times and Wall Street Journal, however they also utilize factually mixed sources such as the Daily Signal.
-Most articles on the website favor right wing causes such as endorsement of private/charter schools over public, lower taxes and government spending as well as many that question the consensus of science regarding climate change.
-Overall, we rate Kansas Policy Institute Right biased based on story selection and policy issues that favor the right.
-We rate them Mixed for factual reporting based on use of other Mixed factual sources, connections to known groups that do not recognize the consensus of science on climate change and that promote propaganda.
-(M. Huitsing 3/27/2018)
+In review, KPI uses strong emotional language in its headlines, such as “19 U.S. Senators promoting tyranny”.
+The Kansas Policy Institute utilizes credible right-center biased sources such as the Wall Street Journal; however, they also utilize factually mixed sources such as the Daily Signal and questionable sources such as the Washington Times.
+Most articles on the website favor right-leaning causes such as endorsement of private/charter schools over the public, lower taxes and government spending, as well as receiving funding and endorsement by those who do not support the consensus of science regarding climate change.